radishconcepts/radish-cookie-consent/readme.txt

 == Description ==

-### 'Radish Concepts Cookie Consent: they way to manage all types of cookies on your website
+### 'Radish Concepts Cookie Consent: the way to manage all types of cookies on your website

 ### Bug reports